JPhill33/resume_jphill/content/_index.md

   priority: 1
 title: Home
 ---
-Data Science practitioner developing functional code primarily with R and interactive dashboards with R Shiny.
-I have extensive experience as an alternatives investment analyst, specifically with esoteric asset classes.
+Data Science practitioner with an alternative investment background developing functional code and interactive dashboards through R and R Shiny to provide insights that inform business decisions.